MyPost/component-clinic/README.md

 ## Features

-We provide two protocols, and two functions:
+We provide two protocols (with one function each)

 * curable      (treat!   this)
 * diagnosable  (healthy? this)

+and two additional functions

 * attend!
 * discharge!

-... respectively
+... respectively.

 This library is intended to act on a patient (object), who at the bare minimum: